 While you’re online reserving your name, it’s a great time to take a look around your state corporate office website to see what else is required for incorporating as a nonprofit in your state.

 To learn more about incorporation rules by state, check out the resources below.

 All corporations have a Board Of Directors empowered with the legal authority to take action and make decisions.
 Good boards are focused on legal governance, financial management, and ensuring that your corporation has the resources that it needs to succeed.
 The board always acts as a group – individual directors are not empowered to act alone.

 For many nonprofits, the Executive Director or CEO of the nonprofit is also a member of the board.
 This person is usually the individual designated with primary responsibility for carrying out the direction provided by the board and running the day to day operations and management of the organization.
 For example, a Board might authorize the corporation to enter into any contracts needed to support sanctuary operations.
-The Executive Director will identify, negotiate with, and manage the vendors providing the services.
+The The individual formally in charge of final decision making at an organization, who sometimes works closely with the organization’s Board of Directors.
+Sometimes a Founder is an Executive Director, especially early in a nonprofit’s growth stages. will identify, negotiate with, and manage the vendors providing the services.

 Many states require you to establish your board of directors before you can incorporate because they will ask you to list the names of your officers and directors in your incorporation documents.
 Even if they don’t, it’s a smart move to establish your board before you incorporate so that you’re starting on the right foot from day one.